 With the help of participating venues, we feature members of Chaparral Artists for free at the Desert Hills Presbyterian Church and at the Center for Healthy Generations.
 Follow the hyperlinked title to enjoy past featured artists.

-Myrtle Cassell is sharing her creative talents using watercolor at the Desert Hills Presbyterian Church in Yucca Valley during the month of March along with Jennifer Grandi with pastels.
+Myrtle Cassell is sharing a lovely collection of watercolors and mixed media creations at the Presbyterian Church in Yucca Valley during the month of March.

 Show your support by visiting these venues and enjoying beautiful creations!
 For more information about these venues, visit the Schedule page.
 For more information about these artists visit the Members page and search for their name.